YangPhD84/multiGMF/README.md

 - The fold assignments, random seed, masked associations, WKNN preprocessing procedure, and evaluation order were identical across all candidate values.
 - The parameter-selection criterion was the run-level `AUC + AUPR`, calculated as `A_AUC_values(1) + m_A_AUPR_values(1)` after all 10 folds had been completed.
 - The selected value was `k = 10`, which achieved the highest run-level `AUC + AUPR`.

-The outer split, internal validation partition, random seed, and masked training associations must remain unchanged across all candidate settings.
-Internal validation associations must be masked before WKNN preprocessing and model fitting, and the held-out outer test associations must never be used for parameter selection.

 The final settings used in the reported evaluations are: